anuragchauhan21/Revenue_Risk_Analysis/README.md

 ## Problem Statement

-The business appears to be growing as new customers continue to place orders and revenue is being generated consistently.
-However, _this growth has started to feel unstable_.
-Even though sales numbers look healthy, _there is uncertainty_ around how much of this revenue is sustainable in the long run.

-Management believes that _revenue may be leaking_ through everyday issues such as poor customer retention, weak delivery experience, and operational failures.
-These problems are _not obvious at first glance_ but can quietly slow down long term business growth if ignored.
+The business is generating consistent revenue and attracting new customers.
+However, there are concerns about the stability and long-term sustainability of this growth.

+Management wants to examine whether revenue is being affected by gaps in customer retention, delivery performance, or operational processes, and assess the overall impact on business growth.

 ## Objective

-The objective of this analysis is **to identify where revenue is leaking** across the business, quantify the impact of each leakage area, and highlight which issues need immediate attention to stabilize and improve revenue growth.
+The objective of this analysis is to **identify where revenue is leaking** across the business, quantify the impact of each leakage area, and highlight which issues need immediate attention to stabilize and improve revenue growth.

 ## Dataset Overview

 This analysis uses a public E Commerce dataset that captures end to end order activity.

 **Dataset:** [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

+> The `9 csv` files were structured into a relational SQLite database, enabling multi-table joins and revenue analysis using SQL queries.

 ## Analysis and Key Insights